A Second Main Theorem for Entire Curves Intersecting Three Conics: Introduction

 It is instructive to compare this with known borderline cases.
 On the one hand, if we replace the three conics $\mathcal{C}$ by certain special six lines, such an $m$ does exist (see~\cite[p.~133]{Hirzebruch} and also~\cite[Theorem 1.4]{VZ2000}).
 On the other hand, if $\mathcal{C}$ is a generic sextic curve, then no such $m$ exists~\cite[Lemma 1.4.1]{Elgoul2003}.

-Since the answer to Question~\ref{prob:three-conics} is currently unknown,~\footnote{\ By applying the approach developed in this work, we can verify the vanishing for $1\leqslant m\leqslant 5$ for generic three conics.} the key assumption~\eqref{key 1-jet differential existence} cannot be verified a priori.
-This situation vividly illustrates the principle that ``\textit{the lower the degree, the harder the hyperbolicity}''~\cite[p.~3]{Duval2021}.
+Since the answer to Question~\ref{prob:three-conics} remains unknown,\footnote{Using the approach developed in this work, we can verify the vanishing for $1 \leqslant m \leqslant 7$ for generic three conics.} the key assumption~\eqref{key 1-jet differential existence} cannot be verified a priori.
+This situation illustrates the principle that ``\textit{the lower the degree, the harder the hyperbolicity}''~\cite[p.~3]{Duval2021}.
 To circumvent this obstacle, we employ invariant logarithmic $2$-jet differentials with negative twists.
+The main result of this article is as follows.

 \begin{thm}[Second Main Theorem for Three Conics] For a generic configuration of three conics $\{\mathcal{C}_i\}_{i=1}^3$ in $\mathbb{P}^2$ and a nonconstant entire holomorphic curve $f \colon \mathbb{C} \to \mathbb{P}^2$ whose image is not contained in any $\mathcal{C}_i$, the following inequality holds: